 Good news: Energy-efficient window coverings do exist to combat summer heat!
 Keeping your home cooler in hot summers is possible when you determine how insulated existing windows are, and then do what’s humanly possible to keep heat outside.
+In order to keep your room cool throughout the summer, it is recommended that you put fans in your area if you want extra coolness.
 By incorporating blinds, drapes and curtains and awnings into your home’s décor, you can prevent the sun’s UV rays from penetrating your living space.

 Just by themselves, window coverings naturally add another layer of protection and insulation.
 So just having something to block windows puts you a step ahead.
 However, certain window covering are more insulating than others.